-Used by jobseekers with limited experience skills-based CVs, otherwise known as functional CVs, showcase your skills to the best of their ability
+Used by jobseekers with limited experience, skills-based CVs, otherwise known as functional CVs, highlight the skills you have rather than the experience you don't.
+This skills-based CV template shows you how

 Mia Smithson 52 My Street, Fourtown, Fiveshire, WX59 9XW firstname.lastname@example.org 07979999777